stollander33/docs/README.md

 ### swagger

 The [OpenAPI standard]() has helped us many times to show to clients the experience of HTTP API services without even using a frontend.
-This is why every endpoint exists only if you create a dedicated folder in the `Swagger` definition.
-The content is parsed to activate the corresponding endpoints in your code and at the same time is added to the swagger specifications endpoint.

-Private endpoints can be skipped inside the public definitions.
-An entire endpoint can be easily turned off with a simple `SKIP` file put in the corresponding folder.
-You can also associate a dependency of some endpoints to the existence of a variable of your configuration into your mode.
+This is why every endpoint defined with RAPyDo is fully OpenAPI-complied and included in a Swagger specification file available at the /api/specs endpoint.
+NOTE: we are changing the way endpoints are defined within RAPyDo.
+This will affect how we will make use of Swagger and OpenAPI, but in every case the final output will remain the same.

 ### rest classes